-Mark H. Willes became the ninth president of the Federal Reserve Bank of Minneapolis in April 1977.
-When he took office at age thirty-five, he was the youngest-ever Reserve Bank president.
-He had already spent ten years at the Federal Reserve Bank of Philadelphia, where he became first vice president at age thirty.
+Mark H. Willes served as the ninth president of the Federal Reserve Bank of Minneapolis from April 16, 1977 to June 30, 1980.
+When he took office at age 35, he was the youngest-ever Reserve Bank president.

-In 1980, Willes left the Minneapolis Fed to become chief financial officer at General Mills Corp.
-He moved on to other corporate executive positions there and at the Times Mirror Co.
-In 2012, he retired as CEO of Deseret Management Corp.
+In 1980, Willes left the Minneapolis Fed to become chief financial officer at General Mills.2

 - 1 James Sterngold.
 "Times Mirror Goes Outside for New Chief."
 New York Times, May 2, 1995.

 - 2 Federal Reserve Bank of Minneapolis.
 "Mark H. Willes." n.d.